Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Transport equation

 where \( t(\xi) \) and \( \vec{x}(\xi) \) follow the same form as for muons, given by \cref{eq:caratteristiche}.

-Having two expressions for $f_\nu$, in terms of \cref{eq:transparency}, and $f_\tau$, in terms of \cref{eq:ftau}, we can now write the kernel functions explicitly.
-Therefore, by using the LOS approach, the full solution for the muon phase space distribution $f_\mu$ is given by \be \ee We emphasize that this is all we need to compute with great accuracy the number of expected events in the detector.
+Having two expressions for $f_\nu$, \cref{eq:transparency}, and $f_\tau$, \cref{eq:ftau}, we can write the kernel functions explicitly.
+Therefore, by using the LOS approach, the full solution for the muon phase space distribution $f_\mu$ is given by \be \ee We emphasize that this is all we need to compute the number of expected events in the detector.
 The same expression can be cast in the form of \cref{eq:transport-to-detector} upon defining the two transport functions for the case of $\nu_\mu$ and $\nu_\tau$ respectively,

 Here we have introduced $d_\tau=\beta \gamma c \tau_\tau$ for the boosted decay length of tau leptons.
 Notice also that the transport function from $\nu_\tau$ is the convolution of the transport from $\nu_\tau$ to $\tau$ up to location $\xi$ (square bracket) and then transported via decay to the detector.